This tutorial is currently undergoing an upgrade. Check out our guide instead.

 - Urql with Genql, a typesafe GraphQL client

 The starter we are using is in TypeScript and so is this tutorial.
 You might've guessed that we really care about typesafety!

 End-to-end typesafety is one of the defining features of SST.

-Everything from our frontend components, styles, backend, schema definitions, environment variables, and infrastructure is typesafe.
+Everything from our frontend components, backend, schema definitions, environment variables, and infrastructure is typesafe.
 It helps us prevent any mistakes, and allows our editors to autocomplete our code!

 Aside from all the autocomplete goodness, typesafety ends up being critical for the maintainability of codebases.
 This matters if you are planning to work with the same codebase for years to come.

 It should be easy for your team to come in and make changes to parts of your codebase that have not been worked on for a long time.
 TypeScript allows you to do this!
 Your codebase no longer feels brittle and you are not afraid to make changes.

 TypeScript made easy